FOR WOMEN | ONLINE ACROSS CA

 If you’re honest with yourself, your mind rarely truly relaxes.

+You have a sense that your past is somehow affecting your present—that the experiences you’ve carried for years are influencing how you feel, react, and relate.
 You want to understand the connection, so you can finally shift it and begin creating a new future for yourself and your relationships.

 • An increased ability to stay present in moments that used to feel overwhelming